 Security Issues and Vulnerabilities of WhatsApp

 The huge user base of Whatsapp makes it the most common target of hackers prying on personal user data.
 The majority of these threats basically center around WhatsApp Web.
 You can either use WhatsApp through a website or a desktop app or can use the native WhatsApp app on your mobile device.
 For years, Whatsapp web has been used alongside native mobile apps.
-This is where the Whatsapp security threats mostly stem from.
+This is where the mostly stem from.

 Both the iOS App Store and Android Play Store have stricter regulations and both showcase only official apps in contrast to the wide-open and least regulated internet.
 When users search and download the Whatsapp app from the respective app stores, the app is generally the official one.